 At EGGS, we guide large and small startups through the initial phase of a project by gathering objectives, visions, understanding, insight and conclusions to form a strategic foundation.
 This helps with design and business development during later phases and helps startups grow wings earlier.
 We know that startups work lean, and in parallel processes, development and funding go hand in hand.
 Two shining examples of what we have achieved for clients in this respect are Blueye and Loadsmart.

-Learn more from Lead Branding Designer
+Let's talk to Lead Branding Designer

 +47 924 80 449